stefanZorcic/scaling-book/inference.md

 1. How many total and activated parameters does it have? *Activated means used by any given token.*
 2. What batch size is needed to become FLOPs bound on TPU v5e?
-3. How large are its KV caches per token (assume no local attention)?
+3. How large are its KV caches per token?
 4. How many FLOPs are involved in a forward pass with T tokens?

 {% details Click here for the answer. %}